The Platform Process

 - We support the right of workers to organize and the right to collective bargaining.

 - We support quality, affordable, accessible housing and demand just housing policies that protect the rights of renters to be treated fairly.
+We support the right of all people to live in inclusive, healthy and sustainable neighborhoods of their own choosing.

 - We demand enactment and enforcement of occupational health and safety laws that protect all workers in Kentucky, especially workers in occupations that continue to suffer high rates of preventable work-related death, disability, and illness such as coal miners, coal truckers, and other coal industry workers.